wp-plugins/ps-taxonomy-expander/trunk/readme.txt

 == Screenshots ==
 1. Registering taxonomies with hierachy on radio button.
-2. Setting of default taxonomies.
+2.
 3. Custom taxonomies menu and registration on Media.
 4. Displaying custom taxonomies on Right Now.
-5. Setting of term order.
+5. Setting screen of term order.
+6. Custom taxonomies on posts and pages list.

 == Links ==
 "[PS Auto Sitemap](http://wordpress.org/extend/plugins/ps-auto-sitemap/ "WordPress sitemap plugin")" is a plugin automatically generates a site map page from your WordPress site.